Babe Ruth baseball cards garner the most demand of any other single player in the history of the game.

 However, if you come across a low grade version of one of these cards it will likely be more affordable and something you could consider adding to your collection.

 Whatever the case, it should be well understood that the business of baseball cards is alive and well.
-Pre-war cards or cards post WW-II can carry tremendous value.
+Thus, some baseball cards, especially pre-war cards or even some created after World War II are worth a lot of money.